 Does my Federal Employee Health Benefit Program cover abortions?

+It depends.
 Health plans under the Federal Employee Health Benefit Program only cover abortions when continuing the pregnancy will endanger the patient’s life or when the pregnancy is a result of rape or incest.

 Does my Peace Corps volunteer insurance cover abortions?

+It depends.
 The health insurance plan for Peace Corps volunteers only covers abortions when continuing the pregnancy will endanger the person’s life or when the pregnancy is the result of rape or incest.

 Does the Indian Health Service cover abortions?

+It depends.
 The Indian Health Service only provides abortions when continuing the pregnancy will endanger the patient’s life or when the pregnancy is a result of rape or incest.
 To be eligible for an abortion under the rape or incest exception, the patient must report they were a victim of rape or incest within 60 days of the date on which the rape or incest occurred.